Rokiis1/roadmap/test_managment/test_managment.md

     - **List of Items to be Tested:** Enumerate the specific items, features, or components that will be tested.
 This section provides a high-level overview of the main components, modules, or subsystems that will be tested.

-    - **Features to be Tested:** Detail the features and functionalities that will be included in the testing scope.This section provides a detailed description of the specific features and functionalities within the high-level items.
+    - **Features to be Tested:** Detail the features and functionalities that will be included in the testing scope.
+This section provides a detailed description of the specific features and functionalities within the high-level items.
 It outlines what aspects of the application will be tested

     - **Features Not to be Tested:** Specify any features or functionalities that are out of scope for testing.